Marketing A Medical Practice: Cultivating Patients Through Digital Marketing

 Digital Strategies That Are Working

 We recently completed the annual marketing plan cycle for one of our medical practice clients.
-As part of our situation review, we spent time reviewing what digital strategies seem to be working now across the digital marketing landscape – looking at general research, investigating the digital activities of other healthcare role models and our own digital marketing practices on behalf of our client.
+As part of this process, we reviewed with practice leadership what digital strategies seem to be working now across the digital marketing landscape – looking at general research, investigating the digital activities of other healthcare role models and our own digital marketing practices on behalf of our client.

 Here are some of the high-level takeaways: